 Welcome to the Health Professions Department at Missoula College.
 We prepare students to become competent, caring, ethical professionals — and we provide the skills and opportunities to jump-start your career in healthcare.

-- ADDITIONALLY our Department of Business and Technology offers two health-related degree programs:
+Note: The Department of Business and Technology offers two health-related degree programs

 - Medical Information Technology with a specialty in Health Information Coding